sujal024/Custom-Database-Engine/README.md

 ## Overview
 The Custom Database Engine is a lightweight, in-memory database designed for simplicity and efficiency.
-It provides a command-line interface for basic database operations, making it a great learning tool for database internals and data management.
+It provides a command-line interface for basic database operations, making it a great learning tool for database internals and data management.The entire project is implemented using data structures like vectors,unordered_maps,etc to store and organize data.

 ## Features